DWalz/sdi-25/docs/exercise14.md

 # Exercise 14: Solving the `~/.ssh/known_hosts` quirk

+> Click [here](https://github.com/DWalz/sdi-25/tree/main/exercise14) to view the solution in the repository.

 As observed in [Exercise 2](./exercise02.md) the `ssh` program warns the user every time the SSH fingerprint of a known host changes because such a change can be the indication of a man-in-the-middle attack.
 To prevent